Discover the Village of Kilpisjärvi 69° N & 20° E in the Off-Season –

 Includes: English-speaking guide, the loan of a head light, hot non-alcoholic beverages & pastry

 Autumn Nature Trip

-Get acquainted with the nature surrounding the village of Kilpisjärvi, trekking with the aid of Nordic poles or on snowshoes, depending on weather conditions.
+Get acquainted with the nature surrounding the village of Kilpisjärvi, trekking with the aid of Nordic poles or on snowshoes, according to weather conditions.
 We’ll walk from the village towards Lake Tsahkal, admiring a waterfall on the way, continuing the trek above the treeline.
-The route is a varied nature trail, partly covered with a boardwalk for easier walking.
-We’ll observe the signs of winter’s arrival and a picnic snack around open fire on the shores of a crystal-clear stream.
+The route is a varied nature trail.
+We’ll observe the signs of winter’s arrival and enjoy a picnic lunch around open fire on the shores of a crystal-clear stream.

 Duration: 3 hours

-Includes: English-speaking guide, Nordic walking poles (or snowshoes if weather requires), picnic snack (roasted sausage, sandwich, coffee, tea and hot berry juice, pastry)
+Includes: English-speaking guide, Nordic walking poles (or snowshoes if weather requires), picnic lunch (roasted sausage, sandwich, coffee, tea and hot berry juice, pastry)

 Valid: October 1 – November 30, 2017

 (or until the start of Winter Safaris & Tours, according to weather conditions)